zhanghb97/mlir-python-bindings/README.md

 This is the work-flow and configuration to get and build MLIR Python Bindings:

-1. Clone llvm-project and mlir-python-bindings (The MLIR Python Bindings project is based on the LLVM system. ):
+1. Clone llvm-project (The MLIR Python Bindings project is based on the LLVM system. ):
    - `git clone git@github.com:llvm/llvm-project.git`

+   Clone the mlir-python-bindings in the specific directory:

+   - `cd llvm-project/mlir`

-   - `git clone git@github.com:zhanghb97/mlir-python-bindings.git`
+   - `git clone git@github.com:zhanghb97/mlir-python-bindings.git bindings`

-2. Configure and build MLIR:
+2. Configure and build MLIR and mlir-python-bindings:

    - `cd llvm-project`